 The Village of Barovia is unprotected from outside forces and that’s why the population is so small, and has been decreasing over the years.
 Vallaki has a palisade that helps keep some of Strahd’s creatures like wolves and minor undead at bay.
-Krezk has a stone wall and the Abbey, this is the most defensible town, but they lack fighting people.
+Krezk has a stone wall and the Abbey.
+This is the most defensible town, but they lack fighting people.
 A common theme for Barovians is that they do not go outside of the villages if they can help it.
 Only a few individuals dare travel the open lands of Barovia.
 Most people are born and die in the same place.
-An example of this is Ismark and Ireena who are both nobles, have souls and probably a better education than most, yet none of them had ever gone out of the Village of Barovia, they had very reason to do it.
-Vistani are the exception as always for this generalization.
+An example of this is Ismark and Ireena who are both nobles, have souls and probably a better education than most, yet none of them have ever gone out of the Village of Barovia when the adventure begins.
+Vistani are the exception.

 The Martikovs are probably the only ones who travel often the roads of Barovia.
 After all they are the only source of wine in the region and it is stated that they deliver to the three villages free of cost.

 This is a table of travel times between the most important places in he valley.
 Some places were left out for space and convenience.
 What’s most important here are the distances between the villages, the castle and a few other points of interest.
 It is assumed the party is traveling at normal pace and the figures are expressed in hours of travel.
 If you need to calculate the distance in miles, just multiply the number by 3 (which is how many miles the party moves in an hour).